oskardudycz/event-driven.io/content/posts/2024-08-25--projections_and_event_metadata/index.pl.md

 **They show what can happen in our shopping cart's lifetime.** They're [as small as possible, but not smaller](/pl/events_should_be_as_small_as_possible/).
 They're granular and focused on business but have some potential redundancy by all having shopping cart id.
 I want to keep events expressive and telling what has happened.
 I wrote in another article on [the danger of slicing too much from events](/pl/on_putting_stream_id_in_event_data/).

-**Of course, this is the grey matter and a careful act of balancing where to put where.** For instance, I put the client ID only in product items added to the shopping cart.
+**Of course, this is the grey area and a careful act of balancing where to put where.** For instance, I put the client ID only in product items added to the shopping cart.
 I expect it to be always the first event in the stream, and I don't want to repeat it.
 Why?
 Because the stream represents a shopping cart, keeping the shopping cart id can be seen as explicit information about the context; the client id is an additional reference to another stream.
 That's why I'm not repeating the client id in other events.
 But maybe I should?

 What if we'd like to have the read model that aggregates the general summary of client's pending, confirmed and cancelled shopping carts?
 It could be defined as: